mechmotum/cyipopt/README.rst

 Contributing
 ============

-For bug reports use the GitHub issue tracker.
-You can also send wishes, comments, patches, etc. to matthias.kuemmerer@bethgelab.org
+For bug reports, feature requests, comments, patches use the GitHub issue tracker and/or pull request system.